 Imagine you are a software provider.
 You create software products and sell them off for a profit.
 In this case, there are no direct upfront costs.
 You hire a bunch of engineers, and the only upfront costs are going to be their salaries.
 In the same case, look at the asset size of Facebook.
 The total asset value of Facebook (the plant property and equipment) is just over 100 billion USD.
 However, Facebook is worth over 400 billion USD.
 The reason is that Facebook is not a capital-intensive company.
 Its nature lies in the asset-light nature and the ability to grow the company.

 The following are some advantages of capital intensive companies.

-- The ability to have assets on the balance sheet.
-During the 1950s and 60s, the time was ripe for production-based companies.
+- The ability to have assets on the balance sheet; During the 1950s and 60s, the time was ripe for production-based companies.
 In addition, all these production companies require heavy capital investment.
 People who invested in these companies looked at the amount they invested in plant property and equipment and decided the value of the company.
-This is essentially called value investing. because people wanted to buy shares of only asset-heavy companies, the investment in such companies remained safe.
+It is essentially called value investing.
+Because people wanted to buy shares of only asset-heavy companies, the investment in such companies remained safe.